 Hikers aim to enter the Sierra late and to pass through Washington early to miss yearly snowfalls, but the timing of many a thru-hike does not agree with the weather.
 Snow can make those unmarked trail junctions an impossible mystery, and can quickly cover hiker footprints or even the entire trail.
 Waking up to a campsite covered in snow can be terrifying in itself, and without the proper equipment, hikers can quickly become trapped out on the PCT.
 At least there will be plenty of time for constructing a massive snowman whilst awaiting snowmelt (or rescue).

 Coming in last we have poop.
 Cow poop, dog poop, horse poop, hiker poop – it’s everywhere.
 Just accept it, you are going to come into physical contact with poop on the Pacific Crest Trail.
 It does not matter if you are stepping over cow pies in the middle of the trail, trying to find a barren piece of land to erect your tent, or searching for an unspoiled patch of earth to deposit your own feces into, you are going to come face to face with poop eventually.
-You had might as well just embrace it.
+You might as well just embrace it.

 But wait, where are bears, mountain lions, and murderers on the list?
 They aren’t on the list!
 Why?
 Obviously, you have not been paying attention.

 Despite what is said here, the Pacific Crest Trail is not a scary place.
-What frightens people about the PCT and the wilderness is the unknown, but the unknown should instill you with excitement, not fear.
+What frightens people about the PCT and the wilderness is the unknown, but the unknown should instill excitement, not fear.

 I felt safer in the wilderness than I have felt in many a city across the world.
 Times mugged on the PCT?
 Zero.
 Times mugged not on the PCT?
 One.
 It’s math, people.